Clean growth in the UK

-The UK is developing a world-leading offer across the clean growth economy with key opportunities for investment across renewable energy, zero-emission vehicle technologies, sustainable consumption, infrastructure, and green finance
+The UK has developed a world-leading offer for investors across the clean growth economy.
+We have accelerated the opportunities for investment across renewable energy, zero-emission vehicle technologies, sustainable consumption, infrastructure, and green finance.

 Over the last 30 years, the UK has shown that economic success and environmental responsibility go hand in hand.
 Our low-carbon industries already support over 460,000 jobs from electric vehicle manufacturing in the Midlands and the North East to our thriving offshore wind industry centred on the Humber and the Tees.

-In 2019, the UK Government became the first major economy to adopt a legally binding obligation to reach net zero greenhouse gas emissions by 2050.
-The UK government’s ten point plan will lay the foundations for this Green Industrial Revolution.
+In 2019, the UK government became the first major economy to adopt a legally binding obligation to reach net zero greenhouse gas emissions by 2050.
+The government is delivering on the ‘Ten point plan for a green industrial revolution’ that followed that commitment.
+It has generated 68,000 green jobs and £22 billion in private investment, laying the foundations for a green industrial revolution.

-The plan brings together ambitious policies and significant new public investment, while seeking to deliver up to an estimated £36 billion GBP of private investment by 2030 across energy, buildings, transport, innovation and the natural environment.
-In doing so, the UK will position itself to take advantage of export opportunities presented by low carbon technologies and services into new, global emerging markets.
+The ambitious policies and new significant public investment span energy, buildings, transport, innovation and the natural environment.
+They will enable the UK to take advantage of export opportunities presented by low-carbon technologies and services into new, global emerging markets.

 We will generate new clean power with offshore wind farms, nuclear plants and by investing up to half a billion pounds in new hydrogen technologies.
 We will use this energy to run our cars, buses, trucks and trains, ships and planes, and heating our homes.
 We will pioneer a new British industry dedicated to carbon capture, usage and storage.